analysis-tools-dev/website-next/data/blog/bugprove.md

 Depending on the uploaded payload and the number of scans in the queue, the scan can take a while, and it wasn't always clear if the scan was still running or if it got stuck.
 There were no logs or any other information that I could use to reassure myself of the progress.
+It changed the status from "Decompiling" to "Analyzing", after a while, so I knew we were on the right track.

 ![scan1-analyzing](/assets/images/blog/bugprove/scan1-analyzing.png)